tomutanyi/phase-2-project/README.md

 1. Fork and clone the repository.

    `git clone git@github.com:tomutanyi/phase-2-project.git`

 2. install npm and use npm start to start the app.

-Use this commands:
+Use these commands:

    `npm install`

-Run npm start to start the React app:
+3. Run npm start to start the React app:

    `npm start`

-Use this command to stop the React app:
+4. Use this command to stop the React app:

    `CTRL + C`

 ## Project Features